mkubiak365/performanceTestingForRegistrationForm/README.md

-Performance testing for https://magento.softwaretestingboard.com/ using k6.
+Performance testing for https://magento.softwaretestingboard.com/ using k6 and faker.

 Install: npm install
 Build and run: npm run test